govau/design-system-components/FAQ.md

 ## Development

-### Is the UI-Kit available with my content management system or javascript framework?
+### Is the UI-Kit available with my content management system or JavaScript framework?
 The UI-Kit is built to be system agnostic.
 This means that it can work with any system, development environment, build tools or stack.
 Currently we support three different entry-points: